SE-UUlm/snowballr/wiki/Architecture.md

 | API      | gRPC, Protocol Buffers        |
 | Database | PostgreSQL, Exposed           |

----

-# Database Schema
+## Database Schema

-The following illustration shows a general ER-Diagram of the database structure used by the [backend](https://github.com/SE-UUlm/snowballr-backend).
-For more information about to access the database or a more detailed database have a look at the [repository layer](https://github.com/SE-UUlm/snowballr-backend/blob/develop/wiki/Contributing.md#repository) in the backend.
+The following illustration shows a general ER-Diagram of the database structure used by the backend.

 ![snowballR-database-schema.svg](assets/snowballR-database-schema.svg)